Timthreetwelve/WUView/README.md

 Windows update viewer is now available through Windows Package Manager (a.k.a. winget)!
 Many thanks to [@ottnorml](https://github.com/ottnorml) for making this happen!👏 Using winget, the name is `"Windows Update Viewer"` (use double quotes since the name has spaces).
 The ID is `Timthreetwelve.WUView`.
 Note that the winget version is typically available 12-36 hours after a release is published here.

 ### Download Windows Update Viewer
 You can always download the latest release from the [releases page](https://github.com/Timthreetwelve/WUView/releases).
-Note that a "portable" release (the one with "NonInstall.zip" in the file name) is provided as well as the traditional installer.
+Note that "portable" releases are provided as well as the traditional installers.

 ### Features
 * View details for each update, including Event Log entries, if available.